 The rehabilitative benefits of pediatric chairs also extend to standing chairs.

 Also referred to as a sports wheelchair active wheelchairs are for those who have a very ‘on the go’ lifestyle and therefore need an ultra-lightweight and tough frame.

 Tilt and Recline Wheelchairs

-A tilting chair means you can change orientation without bending your back.
+A tilting chair means you can change the orientation without bending your back.
 This is really useful in order to reduce pressure build up in your joints.
-Reclining chairs mean you can move the backrest backwards or forward to help you feel more comfortable and relaxed without harming your posture.
+Reclining chairs mean you can move the backrest backward or forward to help you feel more comfortable and relaxed without harming your posture.

 Manual wheelchair features